 “There were kids running around.
 There were flies stuck to all the benches in the kitchen.
 There was plates and dish washing that hadn’t been washed and half-eaten meals, half-cooked meals.
 The fridges were disgusting.”

-Francis Loy told the ABC there were no formal drug and alcohol rehabilitation programs and instead, they preach the value of turning to God.
+Additionally, Francis Loy told the ABC there were no formal drug and alcohol rehabilitation programs.
+Instead, they preach the value of turning to God.

-One part of their teachings was subjecting the women to YouTube videos of “Joel’s Bar Drunken Glory Broadcast“, where an American preacher imitates being intoxicated on God.
+One part of their teachings was subjecting the women to YouTube videos of “Joel’s Bar Drunken Glory Broadcast“, where an American preacher imitates being in a state of intoxication on God.

 Former resident Suzanne Crawford was gobsmacked.